 “I know… I’m sorry…”

-She shook her head, but her body walked backwards and she found herself cornered against the wall.
+She shook her head, but her body walked backwards until she ended up cornered against the wall.
 As she looked at him with wide, terrified eyes, she made that extra step, that unnecessary, unwarranted step of trying to hide her breasts and sex with her hands.
 The room got darker by a solid shade and Nihlus stared at her in disbelief for what seemed like an eternity.
 If there was one thing that could piss him off in an instant, that could really make him go berserk, it was the idea, the very notion, that somebody, anybody would think him capable of…

 He swallowed the anger, turning to find his stuff.
 He swallowed the insult, because it was born of ignorance and not of malice.
-“What the fuck were you thinking when you brought me here, anyway?” he was gritting through his teeth while putting his clothes back on.
+“What the fuck were you thinking when you brought me here, anyway?” he gritted through his teeth while putting his clothes back on.
 “If you believe all that extranet bullshit about turians and rough sex, why would you even… and how could you believe it?
-You’re journalist, for fuck’s sake.
+You’re a journalist, for fuck’s sake.
 Checking your facts before jumping to conclusions should be your fucking job.”

 Nihlus couldn’t find his right boot.
 He looked in her direction and wasn’t exactly surprised to see that she’d slouched down and was now sitting on the floor with her knees pressed close to her chest.
 He couldn’t tell if she was crying, and frankly, he didn’t give a damn.
 “I mean, really,” he snorted.
 “Saren’s famed prejudice against Humanity can’t hold a fucking candle to what I’ve just seen here.
-‘An outspoken depreciator.’
+‘An outspoken critic.’
 Ha-fucking-ha.
 Tell me, Miss Journalism.
 When have you ever heard him, or even heard rumors of him speaking about humans as if they were some mentally challenged, uncontrollable beasts?
-What?
-Rachni ate your tongue?”
+What? rachni ate your tongue?”

 “Okay,” he said, taking a deep breath.
 “Okay.
 I’m done yelling at you.
 Just tell me one thing.
 I answered your questions, so I gather I deserve to get an answer in return.
 And then I’ll go away.
 If I can find my fucking boot.
 How about it?”